Governance

 Committee members

-Social Media: Nicolette Snowden is a PhD candidate working on an oral history project about women in a coal community.
+Nicolette Snowden, social media, is a PhD candidate working on an oral history project about women in a coal community.
 Her historical interests are in feminist history, particularly women’s experiences in rural areas.
 She has worked as a finance journalist and in community development on climate change and sustainability projects.
 She has taught non-fiction writing, journalism and media analytics in the tertiary sector.
 Nicolette lives on Gunai/Kurnai land, Gippsland.

-Alistair Thomson, national award-winning teacher and now Emeritus Professor of History at Monash University, taught his first oral history workshop in 1985 at the Wangaratta Centre for Continuing Education and has been teaching oral history in both community and academic settings ever since.
-Al is currently President of Oral History Australia.
-His oral history books include: Anzac Memories: Living with the Legend (1994), The Oral History Reader (2016), Ten Pound Poms: Australia’s Invisible Migrants (2005), Moving Stories: an intimate history of four women across two countries (2011), Oral History and Photography (2011), and Australian Lives: An Intimate History (2017).
-Al is currently leading a research project about the history of fathering in Australia and co-editing The Bloomsbury Oral History Handbook
+Alistair Thomson taught his first oral history workshop in 1985 at the Wangaratta Centre for Continuing Education and has been teaching oral history in both community and academic settings ever since.
+Al represents OHV on the Oral History Australia committee.
+His oral history books include: Anzac Memories (1994), The Oral History Reader (2016), Ten Pound Poms (2005), Moving Stories (2011), Oral History and Photography (2011), and Australian Lives: An Intimate History (2017).
+Al’s website.

 Download the OHV Constitution